dotnet/roslyn/docs/features/nullable-reference-types.md

 Unnecessary usages of `!` do not produce any diagnostics, including `!!`.

+A suppressed expression `e!` can be target-typed if the operand expression `e` can be target-typed.
+A suppressed expression `e!` contributes to method type inference just how `e` does.

 ### Explicit cast
 Explicit cast to `?` changes top-level nullability.
 Explicit cast to `!` does not change top-level nullability and may produce W warning.